- Fishers Police Department

 When the program began, 2 officers split the responsibility of providing service to 10,000 students in 13 school buildings including one high school.
 The SRO program grew to 3 officers serving 15,000 students in 18 buildings by 2005 which included a new second high school.
 This program became a great partner to the existing DARE unit that was working in the lower grades.
 In 2011, the SRO unit had grown to 4 officers and it was determined that the 2 units should be consolidated into one School Resource Unit.
 This allowed for DARE certified Officers to become NASRO trained SROs that could provide full SRO services to the lower grades while the existing SROs could focus on the SRO services necessary at the 2 large high schools.

 The FPD currently has 8 officers assigned to the School Resource Officer Unit.
 Our school district has grown to serve students in 21 buildings that include the 2 high schools.
 Currently, there are 3 SROs assigned to the high school buildings and 4 officers assigned, one each, to the 4 junior high schools.
 These 4 officers are responsible to cover the elementary and intermediate schools that feed their junior high.
 The SRO Sergeant is available to support all SROs at all levels.
-The Captain of the SRO unit oversees the Support Division of the agency which includes other responsibilities.
-Although the Captain is involved in other areas of the agency, he is NASRO Certified and supports the school district with safety planning and administrative duties.
+The Major of the SRO unit oversees the Support Division of the agency which includes other responsibilities.
+Although the Major is involved in other areas of the agency, he is NASRO Certified and supports the school district with safety planning and administrative duties.

 We are very fortunate to have a strong, productive relationship with the educators at all of our schools.
 The Hamilton Southeastern School District is now educating approximately 22,000 students and the responsibility of making the educational environment a safe place is our number one priority.
 The core responsibility of all of the officers is to provide for the safety of students and staff at all HSE Schools.
 We work closely with school administration on a variety of criminal and non-criminal safety and security concerns.
 SROs advise school administration on appropriate security and emergency preparedness for responses to topics like threats of violence.
 SROs are certified instructors in the ALiCE Active Shooter response for schools and train students and staff the wide variety of response options available in active shooter situations.